Madness (1994 film)

 Madness was a low budget production shot for foreign audiences.
 The version released to home video in Italy differs from the original film market screenings, where it borrows murder scenes from A Blade in the Dark.
-Only the English dubbed version was released internationally under the title Madness, it was released in Italy as Gli occhi dentro.
-Film historians Roberto Curti and Troy Howarth commented on the film negatively on their retrospective reviews of the film.
+Only the English-dubbed version was released internationally under the title Madness; it was released in Italy as Gli occhi dentro.
+Film historians Roberto Curti and Troy Howarth commented negatively on the film on their retrospective reviews of the film.